shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 ## Iterations between the plan and validate phases

 As a result of flexibility exchange with the DSO, the AGRs portfolio is not balanced and so it may wish to re-optimize it.
-By doing so, the MCM returns to the plan phase (see Section 2.3), the only difference being that the AGR now takes the flexibility it has already sold into account.
+By doing so, the MCM returns to the [plan phase](plan-phase.md), the only difference being that the AGR now takes the flexibility it has already sold into account.
 In addition, during the plan phase, the AGR has the freedom to continuously re-optimize its portfolio whenever deemed necessary (e.g. when new and improved forecasts are available).
 The rationale behind this high degree of freedom for the AGRs is to ensure that the flexibility they offer is applied in the most optimal and cost-effective way (i.e. flexibility is used there where it creates most value).